 Year Six is a year filled with variety, leadership and challenge.

-It is a fantastic year of in depth investigation into the world around us which begins with a close-up look at the history of Australia’s federation and the people who played a part in it.
-Circuits, generators and energy also excite the students as they study electricity and how it is generated.
-During Term 2 the Year 6 students have the opportunity to attend a “Big Bang” Science incursion.
-The entire student cohort will attend an exciting introductory presentation after which each class will have an hour long workshop with hands on activities demonstrating chemical and physical change.
+Term 3 starts off with a bang as the Year 6 students have the opportunity to attend a “Big Bang” Science incursion.
+The entire student cohort attends an exciting introductory presentation after which each class participates in an hour-long workshop with hands on activities demonstrating chemical and physical change.

-This sense of national pride is a fantastic basis for our next unit on “Australian Natural Disasters” in which we look at the many floods, cyclones, bushfires, droughts, earthquakes and more that have impacted our country and others.
+The Science investigations for the year culminate with a unit on “Natural Disasters” in which we focus on earthquakes and how they impact the landscape and communities around the world.
 The students are encouraged to develop evacuation plans for their families and to look at how governments and communities can best prepare for emergency situations.

-Throughout the year, many of our Christian Studies lessons center on the idea of stewardship.
+Throughout the year, many of our Christian Studies lessons centre on the idea of stewardship.
 Students are encouraged to take responsibility for the talents, blessings and opportunities that they have been given in order to change lives, utilise the environment in new and exciting ways, as well as to right social injustices.